Collaborative account opening

 Outcome

-The final designs were delivered to engineering through high-fidelity prototypes and interaction specifications.
+Final designs were delivered through high-fidelity prototypes and interaction specifications, enabling efficient implementation by engineering.

 • Collaborators not accepting invitations